AviatrixSystems/avxlabs-docs/ace_ops/docs/lab5.md

 Exclude the route
 ```

-- Confirm that the route has been removed from the routing table of the Azure Spoke2 Gateway.
+- Confirm that the route has been removed from the routing table of the **Azure Spoke2 Gateway**.

 ```{tip}
 Navigate to **CoPilot > Cloud Fabric > Gateways > Spoke Gateways >** select the **_ace-azure-east-us-spoke2_** Gateway and then select the **Gateway Routes** tab.